adarsh-j/url-shortener/README.md

 - Every short URL is case sensitive, unique and will point and resolve to only one long URL.
 A long URL can have multiple short URLs pointing to it.
 - The size of all short URL is always 6 characters long and consists of characters [a-zA-Z0-9].
 - The URL mapping will remain in the system forever and can be deleted through an API.
-- The maximum length of the long URL supported is 2048 characters.
-This is an arbitrary number chosen and there is no constraint to change this to a higher number if required.
-- High level metrics to track the usage of short URLs can be accessed through the metrics API.
+- Metrics to track the usage of short URLs can be accessed through the metrics API.

 ## Requirements
 - This service was developed and tested on a Linux host (Ubuntu 20.04) with Docker v20.10.5 running.